bitcoinerlab/miniscript/README.md

 ## Features

 - Compile Policies into Miniscript and Bitcoin scripts.
-- A Miniscript Satisfier that discards malleable solutions.
+- A Miniscript satisfier that enumerates satisfactions and classifies them as non-malleable vs malleable.
 - The Miniscript Satisfier is able to generate explicit script witnesses from Miniscript expressions using variables, such as `pk(key)`.

   For example, Miniscript `and_v(v:pk(key),after(10))` can be satisfied with `[{ asm: '<sig(key)>', nLockTime: 10 }]`.